ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-2.md

 ### 3.1 Introduction

 Cluster computing faces several challenges such as how to store data persistently and keep it available if nodes fail or how to deal with node failures during a long running computation.
-Then there is network bottleneck which delays the time of processing data.
+Also there is network bottleneck which delays the time of processing data.
 MapReduce offers a solution by bring computation close to data thereby minimizing data movement.
-It is a simple programming model designed for process large volumes of data in parallel by dividing the job into a set of independent tasks.
+It is a simple programming model designed to process large volumes of data in parallel by dividing the job into a set of independent tasks.

 The biggest limitation with MapReduce programming is that map and reduce jobs are not stateless.
 This means that Reduce jobs have to wait for map jobs to be completed first.
 This limits maximum parallelism and therefore [YARN](http://hortonworks.com/blog/philosophy-behind-yarn-resource-management/) was born as a generic resource management and distributed application framework.